The Dapple Grey Horse: Reasons For Changing, Spotty Coats

 Dapple Grey Horse History

-• A 2008 Swedish study revealed that all dapple grey horses today share a common ancestor that lived over 2000 years ago.
+• A 2008 Swedish study revealed that all dapple greys today share a common ancestor that lived over 2000 years ago.
 This confirms that people were fascinated by the color changes these horses go through even thousands of years ago.
 They loved them so much that they selectively bred dapple grey horses to retain the gene, which is why we still have these unique coats today.

 • Breeds that are more often dapple grey have common ancestry in the Arabian horse breed.
 It is believed that all grey thoroughbreds descended from one particular grey horse from the 1700s named Alcock's Arabian.